telepace/pharos/README.md

 - **Model selection**: Choose different LLM models for each prompt
 - **Instant application**: Selected prompts are automatically appended to chat messages
 - **Local storage**: Use localStorage to save scenarios, prompts, and chat history
+- **AI Monitoring**: Integrated with Langfuse for comprehensive AI monitoring and analytics

 ## Tech Stack